Join the Ukrainska Pravda community on Patreon to support journalism without limits!

 Source: Rheinmetall on X (Twitter), as reported by European Pravda

-Details: The company stated that it respects the efforts of Ukrainians in defending against the Russian invasion, particularly under conditions of limited resources.
+Details: The company stated that it respects the Ukrainian people's efforts in defending themselves against the Russian invasion, particularly given their limited resources.

 Advertisement: